chriscalifornia88/Ironsworn-SRD/Ironsworn SRD.md

 Make this move when you seek to avoid or overcome an obstacle in combat, or when you choose to focus on defense.

 * You leap over a gully as you ride into battle.
 Face Danger +edge.
 * The massive elder bear roars, spittle flying.
 Will you muster your courage against this terrifying beast?
 Face Danger +heart.
 * You bring up your shield as the raider presses her attack, standing your ground against the withering axe blows.
 Face Danger +iron.

 If this is a proactive move—you are overcoming an obstacle—make it when you have initiative.
 If this is a reactive move—you are trying to avoid an immediate threat—your foe likely has the initiative.

 When would you Face Danger instead of Clash against an attack?
 If you are fighting back, that’s probably Clash.
 If you focusing on defense, getting out of the way, ducking behind your shield, or taking cover, that’s Face Danger.
 It’s less risky, since you can leverage a favored stat and the penalty on a weak hit is relatively mild.
 Unlike Clash, you won’t have an opportunity to inflict immediate harm on a hit, but a strong hit with Face Danger can put you in good position for a follow-up move.

 You’ll also likely Face Danger if your foe is trying to gain advantage through an action other than a direct attack.
 They move to the trees to get a shot at you from cover.
 Or they taunt you, trying to provoke you into a reckless response.
 Perhaps they shove at you, putting you off-balance for a follow-up attack.
 What do you do?
 Envision it, then make the move.
 If you fail to score a hit, you likely suffer a loss of momentum to represent this setback.
 Your foe has initiative and will try to press their advantage.

 Face Danger might also be used to flee combat altogether.
 If you have a path and means to escape, make this move to see if you get away.

 Finally, in cases where an enemy represents a minor obstacle, Face Danger can be used to avoid combat or as a means of resolving your action against a mundane foe.
 For example, you can Face Danger to sneak past an enemy or run away from a potential fight.
 If you are dealing with a minor foe from a position of clear advantage, such as firing an arrow from hiding, you can Face Danger to see what happens.
 In either case, a miss on this move might force you to Enter the Fray.

 ##### Secure an Advantage : Combat Move

 This move is made in combat when you try to gain some leverage, improve your position, or setup another move.
 For example:

 * You take careful aim before shooting.
 Secure an Advantage +wits.
 * You perform a sly feint, trying to put your opponent off balance and create an opening.
 Secure an Advantage +shadow.
 * You attempt to dishearten your foe with an intimidating roar as you charge.
 Secure an Advantage +iron.

 Secure an Advantage can be used whenever you have initiative, or as a means of establishing a favorable position prior to the fight.
 Mechanically, it’s a powerful move for building your momentum track toward a decisive action.
 Narratively, it’s a great way to bring cinematic action into the scene.

 When you want to Secure an Advantage, picture the situation.
 Consider the terrain, your weapons, your position, and your fighting style and approach.
 Consider your enemy, and their tactics and readiness.
 Where is there an opportunity?
 Envision your action, then make the move.

 ##### Compel : Combat Move

 Compel can be used as a shortcut to ending a combat.
 You don’t have to make the End the Fight move to surrender or negotiate a truce.
 End the Fight is the outcome of a desperate, probably bloody, skirmish.
 If you or your foe have other objectives, give Compel a try.

 * You attempt to force your foe to surrender.
 Compel +iron.
 * You try to surrender, reason or negotiate.
 Compel +heart.
 * You trick your foe into giving up the fight.
 Compel +shadow.

 Compel needs to be supported by the fiction.
 What is your foe’s intent?
 How do they feel about you?
 Are you a hated enemy?
 A potential meal?
 What are they willing to risk to end you?
 Has the fight gone in their favor or against them?
 What leverage do you have?
 If there’s no upside for them, you can’t make this move.
-If you aren’t sure, Ask the Oracle before you Compel.
+If you aren’t sure, Ask for Inspiration before you Compel.

 Compel might be used proactively (when you have initiative) or reactively (when your foe has it) depending on the circumstances.
 Offering to surrender is a reactive response, and can be done when you don’t have initiative.
 Attempting to Compel your foe to give up the fight is a proactive move made when you are in control.

 ##### Aid Your Ally : Combat Move

 This move is an obvious choice when you want to bolster your ally’s actions.
 Envision what you do to help them, make the Secure an Advantage move, and let them take the benefits of the outcome.

 You should have initiative before you attempt to Aid Your Ally.
 On a strong hit, both of you then take or retain initiative.
 This is a huge advantage for your ally if they were having a difficult time making progress against their foe.
 On a weak hit or miss, you both lose initiative.